-- Behaved in a way that has harmed a child, or may have harmed a child, or - > Possibly committed a criminal offence against or related to a child, or - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children
+- Behaved in a way that has harmed a child, or may have harmed a child, or Possibly committed a criminal offence against or related to a child, or - Behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children behaved or may have behaved in a way that indicates they may not be suitable to work with children this includes behaviour both in and out of school.

 It applies regardless of whether the alleged abuse took place in the school.
 Allegations against a teacher who is no longer teaching and historical allegations of abuse will be referred to the police.
+Allegations against an existing member of staff or volunteer should be made directly to the Headteacher.